Hungary

 In order to be eligible for financing opportunities, it is necessary to have a Hungary-based partner.
 Only people or institutions registered in Hungary can apply for funding unless it is noted to be otherwise.
 Therefore we advise you to ask your Hungarian partner organization to apply for funding in Hungary, at the Dutch Funds or at the Embassy of the Netherlands in Budapest.

-For funding opportunities within Hungary, you can check the National Cultural Fund or the Hungarian Academy of Arts (note that this is not the same organisation as the Hungarian Academy of Fine Arts).
-Before acting please inform yourself about the context in which these Funds work.
+For funding opportunities within Hungary, you can check the National Cultural Fund or the Hungarian Academy of Arts (note that this is not the same organisation as the Hungarian University of Fine Arts).
+Before acting please inform yourself about the context in which these local Funds work.

 Creative Europe

 Creative Europe (2021-2027) is the seven-year support programme by the European Commission for the cultural and audio-visual sector and consists of two subprogrammes: Culture and MEDIA.
 The Creative Europe Desk of the Netherlands is part of DutchCulture.
 Be aware that there are many strict conditions to be considered before applying for this programme.
 The cooperation also has to consist of at least three European countries, cooperation between only Hungary and the Netherlands is therefore not eligible.
-In April 2019 the i-Portunus mobility programme was launched.
+The Culture Moves Europe mobility programme was launched to provide mobility grants.

 Further funding opportunities